Menu Menu

 What is the current FLSA salary threshold?

-Currently, most employees who are classified as overtime-exempt must earn at least $455 per week, according to the FLSA.
-Beginning January 1, 2020, to qualify for the executive, administrative or professional exemption, the FLSA requires that an employee earn no less than $684 per week, or $35,568 per year.
+Currently, most employees who are classified as overtime-exempt must earn at least $684 per week, according to the FLSA.
+Beginning on July 1, 2024, to qualify for the executive, administrative or professional exemption, the FLSA requires that an employee earn no less than $844 per week, or $43,888 per year.
+Beginning on January 1, 2025, to qualify for the executive, administrative or professional exemption, the FLSA requires that an employee earn no less than $1,128 per week, or $58,656 per year.
+Following the increase in the threshold to $58,656 on January 1, 2025, the threshold will be set again on July 1, 2027 (and every three years after).

 As a non-exempt employee, when am I entitled to overtime?